-One of the top players in the 2021 recruiting class, Stone is a dual-threat quarterback who will have his choice of schools across the country.
+One of the top players in the 2021 recruiting class, Stone is a dual-threat quarterback who has his choice of schools across the country.

-Stone is currently a junior for Parish Episcopal High School in Dallas, Texas.
-Ranked as the second-best dual-threat quarterback recruit in the nation, he is also the eighth-overall recruit from the state and 47th overall in the entire class, according to the 247Sports Composite.
+Stone is heading into his senior season Parish Episcopal High School in Dallas, Texas.
+Ranked as the fourth-best dual-threat quarterback recruit in the nation, he is also the eighth-overall recruit from the state and 67th overall in the entire class, according to the 247Sports Composite.

 Stone has been recognized as a top player in the country for a while now and already has an offer to play in the 2021 Army All-American Game, which is one of the top games in all of high school sports.

 Since he is such a highly-touted prospect, Preston Stone has received tons of offers from many of the nation’s top programs and coaching staffs will be working hard to bring in the talented quarterback over the next year.